Moghassemiali/moghassemiali.github.io/_pages/cv.md

      style="color:#1E90FF; text-decoration:none; margin-left:4px;">
      <i class="fas fa-external-link-alt" style="font-size:0.85em;"></i>
   </a>
    * The recipient of the award is determined based on the recommendation of a faculty member and evaluation by a committee of ECE faculty.
 The Holcombe Graduate Student awards have been given each year for the past 40 years in recognition of outstanding accomplishment in the preceding year by a current graduate student in the Holcombe Department of Electrical and Computer Engineering at Clemson University.
-Since their inception, the award has been accompanied by a monetary stipend, which this year is provided by the Edward D. Guy, Jr. Endowed Memorial Scholarship endowment.
+Since its inception, the award has been accompanied by a monetary stipend, which this year is provided by the Edward D. Guy, Jr. Endowed Memorial Scholarship endowment.
 * **Graduate Research Assistantship**, Holcombe ECE Department, Clemson University, Clemson, SC (February 2022)
 * **Distinguished Student** Master's program, Islamic Azad University - South Tehran (December 2013)
 * **Distinguished Student**, Bachelor's program, Islamic Azad University - South Tehran (February 2009)